These Gluten-Free Vanilla Cupcakes are dairy-free, simple to make, and lend a bakery style texture and a vanilla bean finish.

 From frosting to cake, they are now perfect.
 They're buttery (even though dairy-free), tender, crumbly, and have the perfect amount of vanilla.

 And guess what?
-These gluten-free vanilla cupcakes only cost about $5 to make.
+These gluten-free vanilla cupcakes only cost about $5 to make a dozen of them!
 Can you imagine what you'd pay at a bakery for these?
 They are easy and you can make them yourself.

 Working with Gluten-Free Flours

 When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.
 Do not scoop your measuring cup into the gluten-free flour.

 The best method really is to weigh the gluten-free flour but I don't have the ingredient weights for all my recipes yet.

 How to make gluten-free cupcakes

 There are a couple of tips and tricks to getting the right texture with gluten-free cupcakes.

 First, you have to follow the recipe.
 So many people comment on recipe posts saying that they made a ton of substitutions and the recipe didn’t turn out.